White House: New rule will show 'true cost' of plane tickets – KION546

 Associated Press

-WASHINGTON (AP) — President Joe Biden plans to announce a new initiative that would eventually allow consumers to see a more complete price on airline tickets before they buy them.
+WASHINGTON (AP) — President Joe Biden plans to announce a new initiative that will eventually allow consumers to see a more complete price on airline tickets before they buy them.
 That would include baggage and change fees.
-The White House says the proposed rule from the Department of Transportation will prevent airlines from hiding the “true cost” of airline tickets, which would help consumers save money up front and encourage more competition among airlines to offer better fares.
+The White House says the new rule from the Department of Transportation will prevent airlines from hiding the “true cost” of airline tickets, which would help consumers save money up front and encourage more competition among airlines to offer better fares.
 The requirement will apply not only to airlines directly but also on search sites such as Kayak and Expedia.
-The rule would need to go through a 60-day comment period before final approval.